 A single arbitrator will resolve the Claims Sample Clauses

 A single arbitrator will resolve the Claims.
 The arbitrator will be a lawyer with at least ten years experience or who is a former or retired judge.
 The arbitration shall follow the rules and procedures of the arbitration administrator in effect on the date the arbitration is filed, except when there is a conflict or inconsistency between the rules and procedures of the arbitration administrator and this arbitration provision, in which case this arbitration provision shall govern.
 Any in-person arbitration hearing for a Claim shall take place within the federal judicial district in which you live or at such other reasonably convenient location as agreed by the parties.
 The arbitrator shall apply applicable substantive law consistent with the Federal Arbitration Act, 9 U.S.C. § 1 et seq. (the “FAA”) and shall honor all claims of privilege and confidentiality recognized at law.
 All statutes of limitations that would otherwise be applicable shall apply to any arbitration proceeding.
 The arbitrator shall be empowered to grant whatever relief would be available in court under law or in equity.
-Any appropriate court may enter judgment upon the arbitrator’s aware.
+At the request of any party, the arbitrator will provide a written explanation of the basis for the disposition of each claim, including written findings of fact and conclusions of law.
 This arbitration provision is made pursuant to a transaction involving interstate commerce, and shall be governed by the FAA.
-Appendix A

 AutoNDA by SimpleDocs

 A single arbitrator will resolve the Claims.
-The arbitrator will be a lawyer with at least 10 years’ experience or who is a former or retired judge.
-The arbitration shall follow the AAA’s rules and procedures in effect on the date the arbitration is filed, except when there is a conflict or inconsistency between the AAA’s rules and procedures and this arbitration provision, in which case this arbitration provision shall govern.
+The arbitrator will be a lawyer with at least ten years experience or who is a former or retired judge.
+The arbitration shall follow the rules and procedures of the arbitration administrator in effect on the date the arbitration is filed, except when there is a conflict or inconsistency between the rules and procedures of the arbitration administrator and this arbitration provision, in which case this arbitration provision shall govern.
 Any in-person arbitration hearing for a Claim shall take place within the federal judicial district in which you live or at such other reasonably convenient location as agreed by the parties.
-The arbitrator shall apply applicable substantive law consistent with the Federal Arbitration Act, 9 U.S.C. §§ 1 et seq. (the “FAA”), and shall honor all claims of privilege and confidentiality recognized at law.
-All statutes of limitations that would otherwise be applicable shall apply to any arbitration proceeding.
-The arbitrator shall be empowered to grant whatever relief would be available in court under law or in equity.
-Any appropriate court may enter judgment upon the arbitrator’s award.
-This arbitration provision is made pursuant to a transaction involving interstate commerce and shall be governed by the FAA.
+The arbitrator shall apply applicable substantive law

 Related to A single arbitrator will resolve the Claims